Incorporation of a company - Incorporation of a company

 - Articles of association required

-- Commercial name required: choice of name + reference to corporate purpose (optional) + Unipessoal (which stands for “sole shareholder”) + Lda./Limitada (which stands for “Private Limited Liability Company”)
+- Firm name: choice of denomination or denomination and name/firm name of shareholder or name/firm name of shareholder + Unipessoal (which stands for “sole shareholder”) + Lda./Limitada (which stands for “Private Limited Liability Company”)

 Joint-stock Limited Liability Company with a sole shareholder Legal Entity - Company: business through a company (incorporation required)